Steel, oil cos become lifeline with ramped up oxygen supplies for Covid relief

-New Delhi, May 4 (IANS) Steel and oil companies have emerged as the oxygen lifeline for the country gasping for breath in the ongoing second wave of Covid-19.
+New Delhi: Steel and oil companies have emerged as the oxygen lifeline for the country gasping for breath in the ongoing second wave of Covid-19.

 Companies such as IndianOil, BPCL, SAIL, Vedanta, JSPL, Tata Steel have all been diverting large portions of industrial oxygen they produce for manufacturing for Covid relief.
 In fact, a few companies have cut down their routine production to make available additional oxygen for medical use across the country.